 The Intellectual Property Subcommittee has introduced a legislation to gather demographic data on patent applicants with the hope that this will address the inequality between the gender and ethnic backgrounds of inventors.

-According to studies, women and minorities apply for and receive patents at a much slower pace than white male inventors.
+According to studies, women and minorities apply for and receive patents at a much slower pace than white male inventors, highlighting the issues surronding inequality in intellectual property and innovation.
 “Women contributed less than 8% of all inventorships for the entire period (1976–2013) and contributed 10.8% in the most recent year (2013); an increase from 2.7% in 1976”.
 The reasons for this stem from varied factors, such as, women not being allowed to register for a patent until 1845, women being underrepresented in patent-intensive fields, and men being four times more likely than women to receive outside funding for their business ventures.
 “While the average USPTO registration for racial minorities since 2000 has hovered around 6.5 percent”.
 These issues have derived from the income inequality and systemic racism in education and employment opportunities that communities of colour have faced for years.

 The new bill introduced by the Intellectual Property Subcommittee, known as the ‘‘Inventor Diversity for Economic Advancement Act of 2021’’ or the ‘‘IDEA Act’’, will reliably measure demographic information, in hopes of improving diversity.
 The idea act will collect data to help gain insight into the statistics of which women, people of colour, and low-income individuals are inventing and patenting.